 Ukraine’s investment climate has been historically marked by ever-changing business environment and great variance between official statistics and actual conditions.
-Ukrainian currency Hryvnya lost 70% of its value between 2014 and 2015 but stayed stable and even have regained a few percent of its value through the first months of the summer 2016.
-The market is expected to regain further with real economy sectors recovering and a rich harvest of over 60 million tons expected by the Ukrainian farmers.
-Foreign Direct Investment to Ukraine increased by over 60% or 1,3 billion USD during the first quarter of 2016 with the agricultural and IT sectors leading in the private sector and marking an improving investment environment.
+Ukrainian currency Hryvnya lost 70% of its value between 2014 and 2015 but stays stable and even regained a few percent of its value despite forecasts.
+The market is expected to regain further with real economy sectors recovering and a rich harvest of over 70 million tons expected by the Ukrainian farmers.

-Ukraine’s reformist government and civil society groups have been introducing promising reforms during 2015-2016 aiming to ease the business climate and further attract investors.
+Ukraine’s reformist government and civil society groups have been introducing promising reforms over the past years aiming to ease the business climate and further attract investors.
 With more yet to be achieved, the country’s ease of doing business index has been marked by positive trends that have been noticed by the Doing Business Rating by the WorldBank.